-The ability of the natural gas energy delivery system to successfully meet the most severe peak winter demand is due to the major energy-carrying capacity of gas pipelines and natural gas storage (discussed in the next section).
+The ability of gaseous energy delivery systems to successfully meet severe peak winter demand is due to the combination of the major energy-carrying capacity of gas pipelines and natural gas storage.
 Figure 38 and Table 12 illustrate the typical rated energy delivery capacity of an interstate natural gas pipeline relative to electric transmission lines.
-A typical gas transmission pipeline has 10-50 times the energy delivery capacity of electric transmission lines.
+Gas transmission pipelines have 10-50 times the energy delivery capacity of electric transmission lines.